Vonage/vonage-java-sdk/README.md

 ## Tips And Tricks

 ### Phone Calls And WebSockets
-Our [Voice API](https://developer.vonage.com/voice/voice-api/overview) can connect a voice call to a websocket!
+Our [Voice API](https://developer.nexmo.com/voice/voice-api/overview) can connect a voice call to a websocket!
 An example using `javax.websocket` for accepting websocket connections can be found on the [Oracle website](http://www.oracle.com/webfolder/technetwork/tutorials/obe/java/HomeWebsocket/WebsocketHome.html#section4).
 [Another  example](http://sparkjava.com/documentation#embedded-web-server) using the Spark framework

 ## Frequently Asked Questions

 Q: Does this SDK support thread safety?
 A: No, it currently does not.

-Q: Does this SDK support asynchronous request / response processing?
-A: Currently no, but it is on the roadmap.

 ### Supported APIs